 What is the Extreme Ice Survey?

 Founded in 2007 by James Balog, the Extreme Ice Survey (EIS) is an innovative, long-term photography project that merges art and science to give a “visual voice” to the planet’s changing ecosystems.
 One aspect of EIS is an extensive portfolio of single-frame photos celebrating the beauty–the art and architecture–of ice.
-The other aspect of EIS is time-lapse photography; currently, 28 cameras are deployed at 13 glaciers in Greenland, Iceland, the Nepalese Himalaya, Alaska and the Rocky Mountains of the U.S. (Plans to expand the EIS camera network into South America and Antarctica are currently underway.)
+The other aspect of EIS is time-lapse photography; currently, 41 cameras are deployed at 23 glaciers in Antarctica, Greenland, Iceland, Canada, Austria, Alaska and the Rocky Mountains of the U.S. (Plans to expand the EIS camera network into South America are currently underway.)
 These cameras record changes in the glaciers every half hour, year-round during daylight, yielding approximately 8,000 frames per camera per year.
 We edit the time-lapse images into stunning videos that reveal how fast climate change is transforming large regions of the planet.
 Finally, EIS supplements the time-lapse record with episodic repeat photography in the French and Swiss Alps, Canada, Iceland, and Bolivia.

 How did the Extreme Ice Survey get started?